stevenkissack/netflixplusplus/README.md

  -

 ### Deployment
-The OMDB API requires an API Key hence the need for the server app, I host it on a free Heroku instance and the code deployed is exactly what is in master.
+The OMDB API requires an API Key hence the need for the server app, I host it on a free Heroku instance and the code deployed is exactly what is in master, subtree **api/**.

 ## Constributing
 All contributions are welcome, I wanted to make the plugin for my own usage but I also like OSS - So here we are!